The grocery store industry is increasing in competition as technology advances.

 - Offer free samples ever so often and ‘buy one — get one for free’

 5. Bundle Items Together

-Another good way to increase sales in your grocery store is to display products
+Another good way to increase sales in your grocery store is to display products in bundles.

 During the summer months, place sunscreen, flip-flops, and goggles together.
 During the fall months, you can place graham crackers, marshmallows, and chocolate together.